Artist Adventure Series, No. 6

 The Big Bend Adventure

 I abruptly found myself in another world.
 It was suddenly quiet, with no motion around me.
 The bank of trees at the main road sheltered me completely from the Monday morning rush, and I felt all alone, surrounded by wilderness.
-Beautiful multi-colored marshlands stretched on either side of me, the tall grasses turning bright purples and oranges.
-Now I could see the beautiful curving branches of the oak trees, isolated from the surrounding forest and standing alone on the grassland, turning bright hues of orange and yellow in the morning light.
+Beautiful multi-colored marshlands stretched on either side of me, the tall grasses turning bright purples and oranges in the early dawn light.
+Now I could see the beautiful curving branches of the oak trees, isolated from the surrounding forest and standing alone on the grassland, turning bright hues of orange and yellow.
 I parked my van right in the middle of the road, with not a soul in sight.
 I had found my photo op, and I spent the next 20 minutes exploring my secret oasis, taking photos from different angles as the sun rose.

 My tiny van tires were buried almost halfway into the soft earth.
 I started digging the earth out with my bare hands, and I forced a piece of plywood from the back of my van under the tires to try to help them get a grip.
 After 30 minutes of going nowhere, I was delighted to see a brown UPS van pulling up alongside me.
 I love UPS!
 The friendly UPS driver worked with me for another 30 minutes, pushing on the van while we tried to rock it back and forth out of its self-dug hole.
 We were both sweaty and covered in mud by the end of it, and we destroyed every piece of cardboard and wood panel in my truck, but at last the van lurched out onto the asphalt.

-Finally arriving at Enchanted Rock, with the sun far overhead, was rather anticlimactic, but I was happy with all the photos I had gotten already that morning.
-I turned the van around and started heading south towards Big Bend National Park.
+Finally arriving at Enchanted Rock, with the sun far overhead, was rather anticlimactic, and I was less than enchanted.
+However, I was happy with all the photos I had gotten already that morning, and my brush was itching to paint those illuminated oak trees I had discovered.
+So, I turned the van around and started heading south toward Big Bend National Park.
 I was scheduled to arrive 1 hour before sunset.

 The drive was uneventful, the audiobook was a scifi/fantasy by Tad Williams, and before I knew it I was watching the distant buttes and dramatic land formations of Big Bend rising before me in the distance.
 I made it to the entrance of the park with the sun already cutting low across the tops of the jagged mountain ranges.
 When I had been approaching the entrance of the park, I had detoured off the road to photograph a beautiful grove of ocotillo cacti casting long, dramatic shadows across the sand.
 Now that I was inside the park, I found myself surrounded by thousands of ocotillos, blanketing the desert floor in every direction, as far as I could see.
 I love painting ocotillo, and seeing a grove of several together is always an eye-catching sight in California.
 Now here I was, surrounded by enough ocotillo to keep my paintbrush happy for years.

-However, I had made it all the way across Big Bend National Park, and from here it was a quick 30 minute drive down to see the Rio Grande entering another canyon at sunset, which is what I had set out to find.
+Somehow, I had successfully made it all the way across Big Bend National Park, in time to catch another sunset across the other wide of the Rio Grande.
 I was even in time to catch the canyon twice in two different lighting scenarios.

 The next morning, I explored the Big Bend State Park, just north of Lajitas, and then headed back to Houston.
 My SD cards were fat with inspirational photos, and I had plenty of exciting moments to fuel my paintbrush when I returned to my studio in San Diego.